 Pigment and FA compositions of OM sources, and FA compositions of ontogenic stages of C. fornicata were represented using a non-metric multidimensional Scaling (n-MDS).
 Homogeneity of the data was tested using permutational analyses of multivariate dispersion (PERMDISP) (Anderson, 2001).
 Statistical analyses on OM sources (pigments and FA) and C. fornicata (FA) were conducted using a non-parametric distanced-based permutation multivariate analysis of variance (PERMANOVA) based on a Bray-Curtis distance.
 Analyses were performed using two variables: OM sources or ontogenic stages (3 levels’ factors) and sampling dates (5 levels’ factor).
 Each date was considered independent due to the relative high turnover rate of both microorganisms found in the OM sources as well as the cells in the sampled tissues in C. fornicata.
 Following significant PERMANOVA results, post hoc tests were carried out using multiple pairwise comparisons with Bonferroni correction to identify differences among factors (Martinez Arbizu, 2017).
 However, the number of samples at each sampling date (3 < n < 5) was not sufficient to allow significant differences among the two factor levels in interaction, because of lack of statistical power when using Bonferroni correction in too many multiple comparisons.
 Therefore, post hoc comparisons of interaction term were not investigated.
 Finally, a SIMPER analysis was used to identify the FA explaining most of the dissimilarities between sampling dates and OM sources/ontogenic stages of C. fornicata.

 Temporal variations and differences in SI ratios and pigment ratios/FA markers between OM sources/ontogenic stages of C. fornicata and sampling dates were assessed using two-way factorial analyses of variance (ANOVA).
-When significant, post hoc multiple comparisons were carried out using Tukey HSD.
+Because pigment and FA concentrations in SPOM were not comparable with biofilm and SSOM (surface vs. volume), SPOM was not include in the analysis.
+Its temporal variation was assessed using the non-parametric Kruskal-Wallis test.
+When ANOVA were significant, post hoc multiple comparisons were carried out using Tukey HSD.
 Normality and homogeneity of residuals were graphically assessed.
-Because concentrations in SPOM were not comparable with biofilm and SSOM (surface vs. volume), only SSOM and biofilm concentrations were compared together using the same procedure.
+When these conditions were not fulfilled, simple factor effect was verified using non-parametric Kruskal-Wallis and Mann-Whitney test for sampling dates and OM sources, respectively.
 Statistical analyses were performed in R version 3.3.0 (R Core Team, 2016) using packages ‘vegan’, ‘plyr’, ‘FactoMiner’, and ‘ggplot’.

 3. Results